Joomla! 1.0.8 [ Sunshade ] is now available as of Sunday 26th February 2006 07:00 UTC for download here.

 If you are running 1.0.3 and below you MUST upgrade to at Least 1.0.4

 1.0.3 and below contains a Critical Security Vulnerability (our highest security warning), which can lead to unauthorized users gaining access to your site.
-There have been numerous reports of sites being attacked through this vunerability and Hackers are specifically targetting and testing Joomla! sites for this vulnerability.
+There have been numerous reports of sites being attacked through this vulnerability and Hackers are specifically targeting and testing Joomla! sites for this vulnerability.
 If you are upgrading we would advise you to upgrade directly to Joomla!
 1.0.8

 Recent Mambo Threats